 Other than those symptoms due to the infection that has triggered the arthritis, the articular and extraarticular manifestations are similar regardless of the particular enteric or genitourinary organism or species of organism causing the disorder .

 Preceding infection — The characteristic symptoms of the enteric or genitourinary infections that can cause reactive arthritis are diarrhea or urethritis.
 Patients with arthritis induced by enteric bacteria can also develop aseptic urethritis.
-In some patients with infectious urethritis, especially chlamydia, the infection may be asymptomatic and is identified only upon studies performed because of suspicion of reactive arthritis .
-(See "Approach to the adult with acute diarrhea in resource-rich countries" and "Epidemiology and causes of acute diarrhea in resource-rich countries" and "Approach to dysuria in the adult man" and "Clinical manifestations and diagnosis of Chlamydia trachomatis infections".)
+Many patients have been described in whom the preceding infections are clinically silent and detectable only by laboratory testing [17-19].
+There are no data to indicate whether the disease course or prognosis of reactive arthritis differs between patients with or without an antecedent infection that is symptomatic.
+(See "Approach to the adult with acute diarrhea in resource-rich settings" and "Epidemiology and causes of acute diarrhea in resource-rich countries" and "Approach to dysuria in the adult man" and "Clinical manifestations and diagnosis of Chlamydia trachomatis infections".)

 The enteric bacteria commonly associated with reactive arthritis include: